ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 ```

 If the **component is essential for the class to work**, you can enforce its presence using Unity’s `[RequireComponent]` attribute.
-The attribute is placed before the class defintiion and the type of componet to be required is defined.
+The attribute is placed before the class definition, and the type of component to be required is defined.
 Multiple `RequireComponent` attributes can be included.
 By using Unity’s `[RequireComponent]` attribute ensures that the **component is always added** to the GameObject, so the reference will never be `null`:
 ```csharp
     [RequireComponent(typeof(Rigidbody))]